Continuing your IELTS journey during the COVID-19 situation

 How to book

-At the moment IELTS Indicator is available in the following countries/territories:
+At the moment IELTS Indicator is available in the following countries:

-Albania, Algeria, Angola, Argentina, Armenia, Bangladesh, Belgium, Bosnia and Herzegovina, Brazil, Cameroon, Canada, Chile, Colombia, Ethiopia, France, Ghana, India, Iraq, Israel, Kenya, Kosovo, Kuwait, Malawi, Maldives, Mauritius, Mexico, Montenegro, Morocco, Mozambique, Namibia, Nepal, North Macedonia, Pakistan, Peru, Philippines, Romania, South Africa, Tanzania, Trinidad and Tobago, Uganda, Ukraine, United Kingdom, United States of America, Uzbekistan, Venezuela, Zambia and Zimbabwe.
+Afghanistan, Albania, Algeria, Angola, Argentina, Armenia, Belgium, Bosnia and Herzegovina, Brazil, Cameroon, Chile, Colombia, Ethiopia, France, Ghana, India, Iraq, Israel, Kenya, Kosovo, Kuwait, Lesotho, Malawi, Maldives, Mauritania, Mexico, Montenegro, Morocco, Mozambique, Namibia, Nepal, North Macedonia, Pakistan, Paraguay, Peru, Philippines, Romania, South Africa, Swaziland, Tajikistan, Tanzania, Trinidad and Tobago, Uganda, Ukraine, United Kingdom, United States of America, Uzbekistan, Venezuela and Zambia.

 It’s important to remember that IELTS Indicator is not a substitute for the in-person IELTS test, it’s a temporary solution while test centres are closed.
 Before you book, be sure to check with your university or educational institution if they will accept the result.
-You can find more details of which univerities, organisations and institutions accept IELTS Indicator here.
 Your university may still need you to take an in-person IELTS test at a test centre once testing starts up again, so make sure you ask them for full details of their requirements.

 The test fee is 149 USD.
 If you are interested in taking IELTS Indicator, click here to find out more and book your test date.